-The real estate market has many forces affecting the value of property.
-These include supply and demand, motivation of buyers and sellers, renovations, remodeling, normal wear and tear and so on.
+The real estate market has many forces affecting the value of a property.
+These include supply and demand, the motivation of buyers and sellers, renovations, remodeling, normal wear and tear and so on.

 When similar properties are sold during the same time frame, a range of sale prices results.
 Assessed values reflect the sales in the middle of this range of prices.
 This is why there are assessments that are higher or lower than the selling price.

 What can I do if I disagree with the Assessors estimate of my property value?

 Prior to filing a written complaint, you are encouraged to contact the M.D. of Willow Creek Assessor's Office (Benchmark Assessment Consultants, Inc.).
 The Assessor will be pleased to review the assessment with you.
 If the Assessor determines that an error has been made, your assessment will be revised.

 I still disagree with the assessment or tax classification.
 What should I do?

 If, after talking with the Assessor's Office your concerns are not satisfied, you may file a formal complaint with the Assessment Review Board.
 A written complaint explaining why you feel your assessment is incorrect, along with the appropriate filing fee, must be sent to the Clerk of the Assessment Review Board for the M.D. of Willow Creek.
 The information required to file a complaint, along with a fee schedule, is stated on an insert sent with your assessment & tax notice.

 A tax rate is the rate of taxation applied against the value of property within a municipality to collect the revenue required by the various taxation authorities.
 Normally the tax rate is expressed in mills (dollars in tax paid per thousand dollars of property value) or sometimes as a percentage of the property's value (i.e. a tax rate of 1.5% on a home valued at $100,000 would require the payment of $1,500 in annual property taxes).